 The Cassini space probe begins its final pass of Saturn’s moon Titan.
 This flyby will slingshot the probe around the moon and set it on a return course to Earth.
 NASA are calling it Cassini’s ‘goodbye kiss’.

 Nathan looks down on mission control through a bank of windows along the office wall.
 His project manager, David, is sat at his desk.
 He’s scanning through the folder Nathan handed to him a few moments earlier.
 A vein at David’s temple is pulsing.

 “You realise that this is ridiculous, don’t you?”
 David asks.
 “Twenty years!
 Twenty years we’ve spent on this mission.
 And now this?”

 Nathan turns to face David but doesn’t reply.
-He’s worked with him long enough to know when to speak and when to keep quiet.
+He’s worked with him long enough to know when to keep quiet.